-You know when you’re going away, and a few days before you go, you have an idea for an Easter cake, so you decide to “squeeze in” making it and writing a tutorial before you leave, instead of relaxing and saving your energy for the driving, and the people-ing, and all those things you don’t have energy for?
+You know when you’re going away, and a few days before you go, you have an idea for an Easter bunny cake tutorial, so you decide to “squeeze in” making it and writing the tutorial before you leave, instead of relaxing and saving your energy for the driving, and the people-ing, and all those things you don’t have energy for?
 And then you have to try and put the tutorial together and edit photos and videos and whatnot while trying not to be a rude guest at your friends’ houses?

 No?
 You don’t do things like that?
 Then you, my friend, are wiser than me.

-Coz that is exactly what I just did, with this cute bunny cake tutorial.
+Coz that is exactly what I just did, with this cute floral and watercolour bunny cake tutorial.

 The inspiration for this cake came from three places.
 Obviously, there’s the bunny-version-of-a-unicorn-cake factor, but the idea for the nose popped into my head when my copy of Jacqueline Butler‘s “Modern Sugar Flowers” book arrived in the post.
 I was drooling over the fact that even her little filler flowers are gorgeous, and I wanted to find a way to use them for something ASAP.